 - A congregant in the audio-visual business donated two 32-inch TVs to the Waukegan schools.

 - Sunday School, Brotherhood, and Social Justice committee members have run collections since 2013 to donate hundreds of winter coats, gloves, hats and scarves for children who attend the Waukegan Public Schools.
-Today 16 temple members go to Whittier (now a K-5 school) every week providing much needed one-on-one reading skills coaching.
+Today, 16 temple members go to Whittier every week, providing much needed one-on-one reading skills coaching.

-- Our Summer Social Action Project, started in 2013, collects three SUVs-full of school supplies and uniforms for Whittier every year.
+- Our Summer Social Justice Project, started in 2013, collects three SUVs-full of school supplies and uniforms for Whittier every year.

-- One congregant and her friends lovingly knitted many bags full of scarves, mittens, hats and blankets for the past three years.
+- One congregant and her friends lovingly knitted many bags full of scarves, mittens, hats and blankets for the past four years.

 Now you know how Temple Jeremiah has become a quiet, supportive partner to a community in need.
 How would you like to make a difference in a young person’s life?